 - viewing their medical record

 The common theme among all these items is that they are specific to a particular patient.
 The patient portal has to know who you are before it can reveal medical record information to you, or let you renew a prescription.
-This is the single-most important difference between a patient portal and a website.
+This is the single-most important difference between a nextgen patient portal and a website, and that’s why patients think we’re the best alternative to NextGen.
 A patient portal knows who you are.
 A website doesn’t know anything about you.

 Based on this one requirement — that the patient portal has to know who you are — companies like Omedix have created an entire infrastructure to allow patients to create accounts and practices to verify those accounts.
 Patients must then identify themselves by logging in with a username and password.
 Since they want to see private information about themselves and since this information is “Protected Health Information” as defined by HIPAA, the patient portal has to be secure, log access to the patient’s medical records, and meet several other criteria.